 - Oliver Kirchkamp, J. Philipp Reiß, Abdolkarim Sadrieh (2008), “A pure variation of risk in first-price auctions”, under revision at International Economic Review

-- Werner Güth, Kirsten Häger, Oliver Kirchkamp, Joachim Schwalbach (2010) “Testing Forbearance Experimentally—Duopolistic Competition of Conglomerate Firms”, submitted to International Journal of Industrial Organization
+- Werner Güth, Kirsten Häger, Oliver Kirchkamp, Joachim Schwalbach (2010) “Testing Forbearance Experimentally—Duopolistic Competition of Conglomerate Firms”, submitted to International Journal of the Economics of Business

 Recent Working Papers